How to Evaluate Behavioral Models: Introduction

-\textit{Interpretability for other tasks.} Our axioms are concerned with evaluating individual predictions. \citet{Fudenberg2021} tackle a different, related problem of interpreting the performance of a {\it model class}, considering the cross-validation performance of a training algorithm that selects a model from this class.
-They formalize a notion of the \emph{completeness} of a training algorithm, giving a score of 100\% to an algorithm that gets the best possible cross-validation performance and 0\% to a baseline algorithm (for instance, outputting a uniform random prediction on any training set).
-Their work complements ours: their measure of completeness can be applied to any choice of loss function, but they make no claims about how this loss should behave on individual datasets, nor do they apply any analogue of our alignment axioms.
-Thus, we recommend that researchers using cross-validation to evaluate a model class should apply completeness to a base loss that satisfies our soundness axioms.
+\textit{Evaluating model classes.} Our axioms are concerned with evaluating individual predictions. \citet{Fudenberg2021} tackle the related problem of evaluating a {\it model class}, considering the cross-validation performance of a training algorithm that selects a model from this class.
+They formalize a \emph{completeness} metric, which transforms an existing loss, giving a score of 100\% to an algorithm with the best possible cross-validation performance and 0\% to a baseline algorithm.
+Their work complements ours: their completeness measure can be applied to any loss function, but they do not claim how this loss should behave on individual datasets.
+We thus recommend that researchers evaluating a model class should apply completeness to a loss that satisfies our alignment axioms.